open-component-model/ocm/docs/reference/ocm_ocm_resources_add.md

     If not specified the versio from the chart will be used.
     Basically, it is a good practice to use the component version for local resources This can be achieved by using templating for this attribute in the resource file.

+- Input type <code>ociImage</code>

+  The path must denote an OCI image reference.

+  This blob type specification supports the following fields:
+  - **<code>path</code>** *string*

+    This REQUIRED property describes the OVI image reference of the image to import.

+  - **<code>repository</code>** *string*

+    This OPTIONAL property can be used to specify the repository hint for the generated local artefact access.
+It is prefixed by the component name if it does not start with slash "/".

 - Input type <code>spiff</code>